mohitrathor98/ML-Notes/Coursera-AndrewNg/Neural-Networks/Week-2/Neural-Network-Training.md

 - Using Sequential, we train each layer.

 #### Step-2
-- We provide loss function of our choice
+- We provide loss function of our choice.
+- In this case, it is Binary Cross Entropy.

+#### Step-3
+- We train our model for certain iterations to minimize loss.
+- In tensorflow, we call it epochs.
+- This is *Gradient Descent Algorithm*.

 ![Comparision-with-Logistic-Model](images/Comparision-with-LogisticReg-model.png)